 Table of Contents

 Credential stuffing has become a serious problem over the years.
 In 2012 for example, hackers breached LinkedIn and dropbox.
 This caused a massive spike in credential stuffing victims.
 But what exactly is it, and how does it work?

-Credential stuffing is a type of cybercrime which involves an automated process of stealing credentials through a data breach to gain access to other unrelated accounts of a user.
+Credential stuffing is a an automated process of stealing credentials through a data breach to gain access to other online accounts of a person.
 Through the years, fraudsters have gained billions of credentials as a result of data breaches.

-When it’s on purpose (Black Hat), the hackers will crack the database to be able to sell a list of usernames and passwords on the dark web.
+When it’s on purpose (Black Hat), the hackers will extract all data from the database to be able to sell a list of usernames and passwords on the dark web.
 All your private data, credentials, and other sensitive information are at risk and prone to falling into the wrong hands.

 Role of Passwords